 On the Chromium Bugs page, there’s an active issue titled ‘PWA should be able to be uninstalled the same way a “real app” can.‘

-The Chrome issue is still undermarked as Started (Open), and there’s no estimated fix time.
+The Chrome issue is still undermarked as Started (Open), with no estimated fix time.
 The silver lining is that Chrome tested the Developer and Canary builds feature in the past, but the same is yet to be implemented in the Stable version.

 If you wish to verify whether it has been implemented in your browser, follow the steps.

-- Right-click on Chrome’s shortcut icon and select the Properties menu.
+- Right-click on the keyboard shortcut icon and select the Properties menu.

 - Switch to the Shortcut tab, and append the below parameter in the Target Field.